 Market risk limits are set in terms of various metrics so that activities subject to market risk are covered from several perspectives.
-The Group operates with two levels in the limit hierarchy for market risk (encompassing trading-related, xVA-related and non-trading portfolio market risks): Board of Directors limits and Group All Risk Committee limits.
+The Group operates with three levels in the limit hierarchy for market risk (encompassing trading-related, xVA-related and non-trading portfolio market risks): Board of Directors limits, Group All Risk Committee limits and detailed operational limits.

-Board of Directors limits are set by the Board of Directors in the Market Risk Policy.
-This document defines overall limits for material risk factors.
-The overall limits are supplemented by VaR and stressed VaR ("SVaR") limits for trading-related market risk.
+Limits set by the Board of Directors in the Market Risk Policy cover material risk factors and are supplemented by VaR and stressed VaR ("SVaR") limits for trading-related market risk.
 The Group All Risk Committee delegates the Board of Directors limits to business units and assigns additional limits for less material risk factors.
-Stop loss limits for trading-related market risk supplement the forward-looking market risk limits.
+Detailed operational limits are sufficiently granular and are set at business unit and trading section levels.
+Stop-loss limits for trading-related market risk supplement the forward-looking market risk limits.

-The Group carries out market risk controlling and reporting on a daily basis.
+The Group carries out daily market risk controlling and reporting.
 The controlling process involves continuous intraday monitoring of limit utilizations with a full portfolio update every 30 minutes.
-All limit breaches are reported to the relevant authority within the limit structure.
+Limit breaches are reported to the relevant authority within the limit structure.

 Another important control activity is model risk management, which includes independent validation of models.
-For additional information on the Group's model risk management, see "-Non financial Risk-Non financial Risk Categories-Model Risk Management" below.